Charleston, Staten Island: Education

 The New York City Department of Education serves Charleston.
-As of 2002 the majority of Charleston elementary age students attend P.S.
-56. Some elementary school students attend P.S 6 or P.S.
-62. For grades 6 though 8, I.S.
-34, Totten Intermediate School and Paulo Intermediate School, I.S.
-75 serve the majority of middle school age students in Charleston.
+As of 2002, the majority of Charleston elementary-school students attend P.S.
+56; others attend P.S.
+6 or P.S.
+62. For grades six through eight, the majority attend Totten Intermediate School (I.S.
+34) or Paulo Intermediate School (I.S.
+75).
 Tottenville High School is the area high school.

-The sole school facility within Charleston is Annex D, an annex to P.S.
-25 South Richmond High School, a special education school with its main campus in Pleasant Plains; the annex was previously P.S.
-4, a standalone school.
+The sole school facility within Charleston itself is an annex to P.S./I.S.
+25R South Richmond High School, a special education school with its main campus in Pleasant Plains.
+The annex was previously P.S.
+4, a stand-alone school.